Discovering Causal Signals in Images: Observational causal discovery

 It may be possible to continue in this manner, considering more classes of models and adding new footprints to detect causation in each case.
 However, engineering and maintaining a catalog of causal footprints is a tedious task, and any such catalog will most likely be incomplete.
-To amend this issue, the next section proposes to use neural networks to learn causal footprints directly from data.
+The next section thus proposes to use neural networks to learn causal footprints directly from data.